rachelktyjohnson/cosc560_A1_B/README.md

 - Includes the PureCSS framework (v2.0.3)
 - Tested in Firefox on Turing

+### Warnings
+- `date` input type is not fully supported but tested on Firefox on Turing
+- `let` variable declaration in JS is only available in ES6 but tested on Firefox on Turing

 ### User Flow
 - The customer flow starts in `index.html`.
 - The admin flow starts in `admin-order.html`.